wenoptics/python-wipe-clean/README.md

 ---

-Clear your terminal in a ritual way.
+Clear your terminal in a _ritual_ way.
 Works on Windows, Linux and macOS.
+[0-dependency](./poetry.lock).

 ```bash
 pip install wipe-clean